How to Warm Up Your Twitter Account Before Outreach

 - Tracking your limits across different activity types

-- Maintaining this for 3-4 weeks before seeing any results
+- Maintaining this for 3 to 4 weeks before seeing any results

 For founders and sales teams managing multiple priorities, this time investment is often unsustainable.